Image Matching Filtering and Refinement by Planes and Beyond: Introduction

 \subsection{Paper organization}

 The rest of the paper is organized as follows.
-The related work is presented in Sec.~\ref{related_work}, the design of MOP, MiHo, and NCC is discussed in Sec.~\ref{mop_miho_ncc}, and the evaluation setup and the results are analyzed in Sec.\ref{eval}.
+The related work is presented in Sec.~\ref{related_work}, the design of the proposed match filtering and refinement strategy is discussed in Sec.~\ref{mop_miho_ncc}, and the evaluation setup and the results are analyzed in Sec.\ref{eval}.
 Finally, conclusions and future work are outlined in Sec.~\ref{conclusion}.